 Most people try to time their ascent in order to witness the sunrise from the summit.
 Also, the chances of the mountain being free of clouds are highest during the early morning hours.

-The recommended way of doing this, is to climb to a mountain hut around the 7th or 8th station on the first day, spend some hours sleeping there, before continuing to the summit early on the second day.
+The recommended way of doing this, is to climb to a mountain hut around the 7th or 8th station on the first day and spend some hours sleeping there before continuing to the summit early on the second day.
 Note that the sunrise takes place as early as 4:30am to 5:00am in summer.

 Another popular way is to start climbing the mountain in the late evening from the 5th Station and hike through the night to reach the summit around sunrise.
-This is a more tiring way of climbing the mountain and brings an increased risk of altitude sickness (see below) and injury.
-It is discouraged by the local authorities.
+This is a more tiring way of climbing the mountain and is discouraged by the local authorities as it brings an increased risk of altitude sickness (see below) and injury.

-Ascending and descending the mountain in a single day during daytime is not recommended either for the same reasons as above.
+Ascending and descending the mountain in a single day during daytime is also possible, but again it is not recommended for the same reasons as above.
 Furthermore, the mountain provides very little shelter, leaving climbers fully exposed to the sun.
 Visibility also tends to be worse during daytime when the mountain is frequently wrapped in clouds.

 A walk around the crater of Mount Fuji takes about one hour.
 The mountain's and Japan's highest point is located immediately next to the weather station on the opposite side from where the Yoshida Trail reaches the peak.

 The Yoshida Trail is lined by more than a dozen mountain huts between the 7th and 8th stations.
 Other trails have fewer mountain huts.
 An overnight stay typically costs around 5000 yen per person without meals and around 7000 yen per person with two meals.
 Expect the huts to be extremely crowded during the peak.
 The Fujiyoshida City website (see below) lists phone numbers for reservations.